Graph Transplant: Node Saliency-Guided Graph Mixup with Local Structure Preservation: Experiment

 \subsection{Main Results}

-We report the averaged accuracy with standard deviation for the baselines and ours on the five datasets (Table~\ref{tb:maintable}).
-Subscripts $DP $ and $EP$ denote transplant methods (See \BF{Transplant} in Section \ref{par:grafting}). \emph{Graph Transplant} achieves the best performances for entire architectures and datasets.
+We report the averaged accuracy with standard deviation for the baselines and ours on the five datasets (Table~\ref{tb:maintable}, Left).
+Subscripts $DP $ and $EP$ denote transplant methods (See \BF{Transplant} in Section \ref{par:grafting}). \emph{Graph Transplant} achieves the best performances at the most cases.
 It is worth noting that, our method consistently exhibits superiority for datasets with different characteristics such as sparsity of connection, graph size, and the presence or absence of node features, while other baselines are jagged.
 Interestingly, our method with simple $DP$ generally beats the other baselines and is even superior to our method transplanting with $EP$ in some cases.
 We conjecture that it helps to allow the mixed graphs to be variety within the weak but reasonable constraint on the expected node degree.
 We obtain further gain in several cases by exploiting the edge predictor that utilizes the node features to determine the connectivity.

-In Table \ref{tb:large} and Table \ref{tb:super_large}, we also verify \emph{Graph Transplant} has advantages with larger-scale datasets.
-We experiment on three molecular datasets with about 40k samples and and ogbg-ppa with 150k samples in bioinformatics.
-Since the molecular datasets are class-imbalanced, we use AUROC as evaluation metric.
+We also verify \emph{Graph Transplant} has advantages with larger datasets.
+We test on molecular datasets with 40k samples (Table~\ref{tb:maintable}, Right) with the two superior architectures - GCS, GIN - and ogbg-ppa with 150k samples in bioinformatics (Table~\ref{tb:super_large}) with GCS.
+For class-imbalanced medium-scale datasets, we use AUROC for evaluation.